pqba/ComplexLibrary/README.md

 ## Authors

-* **pqba and other teammates**
+* pqba and other teammates

-See also the list of [contributors](https://github.com/LasaACP/komplexkanbanv3-team12/project/contributors) who participated in this project.

 ## License